kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 ![read_scenario_http_overview]({{ site_base_path }}assets/images/request-scenarios/auth/Authentication_Overview.png)

 * The Auth Controller: to manage the authentication process.
-* The Passport Wrapper: to interface between Kuzzle Backend and the Passport.js library.
+* The Passport Wrapper: to interface between Kuzzle and the Passport.js library.
 * The User and Token [Repositories](https://github.com/kuzzleio/kuzzle/tree/master/lib/api/core/models/repositories): to store user data.
 * The Auth Strategy: to identify and validate a user's credential using a [dedicated plugin]({{ site_base_path }}plugins-reference/plugins-features/adding-authentication-strategy).